Chick Meehan: Manhattan

-Meehan's last head coaching job was as at Manhattan College.
+Meehan's last head coaching job was at Manhattan College.
 He held that position for six seasons, from 1932 until 1937.
 His career coaching record at Manhattan was 31–21–6.
 This ranks him first at Manhattan in total wins and second at Manhattan in winning percentage.

 Death

-Meehan died at the age of 79 on November 9, 1972 at a hospital in Syracuse, New York.
+Meehan died at the age of 79 on November 9, 1972, at a hospital in Syracuse, New York.